gornyMooj/demo/README.md

 - 2011
 - 2016

 The data is displayed in the form of the choropleth map representing the number of people living in a given electoral division ([ED](https://en.wikipedia.org/wiki/Electoral_division_(Ireland)) - *the smallest legally defined administrative areas in Ireland for which small area population statistics*).
-The same population is displayed on a chart.
-Both elements are linked together when an ED is being highlighted on the map its equivalent changes color on the chart.

 Tabular data